PavelRodygin/MonsterCouchTestTask/README.md

      - EnemyManager → Enemy Prefab

 5. **Play the Game**
-   - Open Bootstrap scene: `Assets/Modules/Base/Bootstrap/Scenes/Bootstrap.unity`
-   - Press Play button in Unity Editor
+   - Open the main entry scene in Unity Editor
-   - Navigate: Main Menu → Play
+   - Press Play button
+   - Navigate through menus (if working)

+   > **Note**: Due to incomplete state, some features may not work as expected

 ### Controls
 - **Menu Navigation**: Mouse or Arrow Keys + Enter/Space